Databases - I

 |ICTY: International Criminal Tribunal for the former Yugoslavia|

-The IEEE Xplore digital library is a resource for discovery and access to scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
-Browse this resource to access IEEE's journals & magazines, standards, and conference proceedings.
+This digital library is a resource for discovery and access to scientific and technical content published by IEEE and its publishing partners.
+Browse this resource to access IEEE's journals and magazines, standards, and conference proceedings.

 Includes access to: NORMLEX - a database of international labour standards as well as national labour and social security laws; and, NATLEX - a database of national labour, social security and related human rights legislation.